 The word “heirloom” refers to a special object that has been passed down from generation to generation and has attained value through its meaningful journey.
 In terms of vegetables, “heirloom” has a similar meaning, except that heirloom vegetables come from seeds that have been passed down through the generations.
 These are not seeds that have been manipulated in any way, such as those that produce general grocery store vegetables.
 Instead, they are the genesis of organic farming.

 Heirloom seeds produce a consistent product year after year, whereas the hybrid seeds used in many commercial growing operations could yield completely different products one year from another.
 Additionally, through the years, heirloom seeds have evolved to flourish in their specific regions, so they are usually more resistant to disease, pestilence, and drought.
 Finally, you’re getting a healthier vegetable that has more flavor as well, since organically-produced vegetables contain higher amounts of nutrients and minerals from growing in healthy soil.
+Below are some of my favorite different kinds of peppers.

 Types of Heirloom Peppers